Are you insured?

 I feel anxious about leaving my pets!

-Why do you advise and provide a minimum of twice daily home visits for cats and other smaller animals?
+Why do you provide a minimum of twice daily home visits for cats small pets?

 Vets and other welfare organisations generally recommend a minimum of twice daily visits for the above animals.